YuvalHasson/oop2_Legend_of_Zelda/README.md

 The game features an open-world design with no specific level structure, allowing the players to walk around the map and progress in the way they choose to, only after defeating the wizard the game will end.

 ## Controls:
-Arrow keys or WASD – Player movement.
+Arrow keys or WASD – Player movement
-E – Hold for interacting with the signs around the map.
-B – Hold B to shield your current direction
+E – Hold for interacting with the signs around the map B – Hold B to shield your current direction
 TAB – Switch weapon
 SPACE – Attack